dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 3. Tap __Install__ to enable Intune to take over management of the app.

 ### New Microsoft Intune Company Portal App for Windows 10 devices
-Microsoft is releasing a new Microsoft Intune Company Portal for Windows 10 devices.
+Microsoft is releasing a new Intune Company Portal for Windows 10 devices.
 This app, which leverages the new Windows 10 Universal format, will provide the user with an updated user experience within the app and identical experiences across all Windows 10 devices, PC and Mobile alike - while still enabling all the same functionality that they are using today.

 The new app will also allow users to leverage additional platform features like Single Sign-On and certificate-based authentication on Windows 10 devices.
 The app will be made available as an upgrade to the existing Windows 8.1 Company Portal and Windows Phone 8.1 Company Portal installs from the Windows Store.
 It will also be available for sideloading.